 Moler does not offer any English language instruction and all courses are taught in English.
-All foreign students must have a minimum TOEFL score of 450.
+All students must be proficient in the English language.
+Documentation is based on providing high school diploma or GED.

 C. EDUCATIONAL OBJECTIVES

 The primary objective of Moler Barber & Cosmetology Colleges (satellites, branch, and divisions of Moler Barber College) is to bring the student to entry level employment with a background in all services given in a full service Barber Shop or Salon.
 These include hair cutting & styling, shaving, facials, shampooing & scalp treatments, hair coloring, hair relaxing & weaving.
 Related areas also covered are customer psychology, product knowledge & shop management.
 The training is based upon requirements to pass the State's examination.
 Moler believes it is also important that the curriculum be presented in a professional manner and with diligent study, the student will be prepared for employment in the Barber/Cosmetology Industry as a Registered Barber/Cosmetologist.
 Moler instructors are professionals licensed by the State Board of Barber & Cosmetology Examiners.
 The staff keeps current with seminars, conferences and demonstrations on fashions, methods & new services.